ADDRESSING CLIENTS’ NEEDS DURING THE COVID-19 PANDEMIC

 - Some courts fail to provide a means for lawyers and the public to observe hearings;

 TRHAP program changes: Governor Lamont announced an additional $20 million would be added to the TRHAP program bringing the total amount for TRHAP to $40 million.
 DOH states that the program will reopen for new applications in mid-October.
 In addition, CHFA has assigned 30 staff members to help process the nearly 7,000 pre-applications already received.
 This brings the total number of staff working on this project to 45.
 In addition, DOH has reduced the paperwork required for tenants to complete an application.
 When the program reopens in mid-October, tenants will be able to apply on-line and upload the verifications they need.
 The goal is to have the tenant go from pre-application to full application within 5 business days.
-Tenants without internet access will still be able to contact the call center and 211 to put in an application.
+Tenants without internet access will still be able to contact the call or text center and 211 to put in an application.
 The on-line application portal will be in English and Spanish.

 Affidavit required for foreclosure filings: On September 24, the Judicial Branch issued a Standing Order that prohibits any foreclosure action from being filed or moving forward unless the bank or mortgage company files an affidavit states that the loan is not a federally backed mortgage, is vacant, or is not in forbearance.
 If the affidavit is not filed with the Court, then the case may be dismissed.